anvaka/ngraph.path/README.md

 When pathfinder searches for a path between two nodes it considers all neighbors of a given node without any preference.
-In some cases we may want to guide pathfinder and tell it our preferred exploration direction.
+In some cases we may want to guide the pathfinder and tell it our preferred exploration direction.

 For example, when each node in a graph has coordinates, we can assume that nodes that are closer towards the path-finder's target should be explored